KimberlyWairimu/Project-Phase-1/README.md

 ## Conclusions

--   Documentaries,drama,comedies are mass produced by a lot of studios.This might be because they do well in the box office.
+-   Documentaries and dramas are mass produced by a lot of studios.This might be because they do well in the box office.
 -   The popularity of a movie generally increase the audience engagement with the movie.This might mean more ticket sales in the box office.
 -   Some of most popular movies are generally action movies.This may imply that great stunt work, state-the-art special effects and realistic fighting scenes may generally increase the popularity of a movie.
 -   Spending a sizable amount of money on the production of a movie may generally increase the amount of money that the movie makes both domestically and internationally.